Skip to content

 Family Nature Day at White Memorial

-Family Nature Day each September is a highlight of a calendar packed with great outdoor- and nature-oriented activities at the White Memorial Conservation Center, the heart of the larger White Memorial Foundation with 4,000 acres of preserved land and 40 miles of trails.
-This year will mark the 40th annual event.
-Watch the website for details.
+Family Nature Day each September is a highlight of a calendar packed with great outdoor and nature-oriented activities at the White Memorial Conservation Center, the heart of the larger White Memorial Foundation with 4,000 acres of preserved land and 40 miles of trails.
+The 43rd annual Family Nature Day takes place Sept.
+27. Details are here.

 Plein Air Litchfield